liquidlight/tweetcam/readme.md

 python bot.py
 ```

-It will go through any mentions the bot has and reply to them with a video (hopefully)
+This should loop through any mentions and, if less than your previously defined `tweet_difference_limit`, will reply with a video.
+Otherwise, it will reply with an apology.

 #### Step 4: Set up the daemon